albertomorini/ITSM_Project/readme.md

 - Abstract
 1. Introduction (we should mention the concepts mentioned in the ITSM for Performance based management)
-2. VISION -> S
-3. GOALS -> A
+2. Organisational VISION -> S and GOALS -> A
    1. *To increase income from internet banking by 70%*
    2. *High quality and cost effectiveness*
-4. Critical Success FACTORS
+3. Critical Success FACTORS
    1. Customer partnership -> A
       - Time To Market -> S
       - Performance To Contract -> A